This post may contain affiliate links. See our affiliate disclosure for more.

 And our data shows us that on each page there’s an opt-in, we generate subscribers.

 We used a full-width, narrow bar with a simple headline and a form that only asks for an email address.
-But if your coding “chops” aren’t up to par, then the easiest way to get started with an opt-in is to add a popover to your site.
-A lot of email marketing softwares like Mailchimp even give you the code to just plug in to the header.
+But if your coding “chops” isn’t up to par, then the easiest way to get started with an opt-in is to add a popover to your site.
+A lot of email marketing software like Mailchimp even give you the code to just plug in to the header.

 (Mailchimp is even free to get started I believe until you hit 500 subscribers or so.)

 However, just as everyone has their preference of wine or cheese or contestants on “The Bachelor”… everyone has a preference for how they like to subscribe to something.

 - A popover will get the popover crowd.

 - A “hello bar” that slides in from the top will get that crowd.

 - Sidebar signup will snag a few more.

 This is one thing we’re working on implementing ourselves, but from implementing it for clients and testing/tweaking based on analytics, it’s clear that giving options generates better results.